 Certain supplements and dietary modifications can help prevent hair loss related to thyroid conditions.
 Managing your condition with medications can also promote hair growth over time.

-Thyroid conditions occur when your thyroid gland either doesn’t produce enough or produces too much of certain hormones.
+Thyroid conditions occur when your thyroid gland doesn’t produce enough or produces too many certain hormones.

 Thyroid conditions can cause hair loss if they are severe and go untreated.
 Understanding how these conditions cause hair loss involves understanding how hair grows.